MrStahlfelge/gdx-gamesvcs/README.md

     gsClient.submitEvent(eventId, 1);

 Please note: It depends of the game services which calls are allowed for unauthenticated users.
+The API client implementations deal with that so you don't have to.

 ### Cloud save